pupa03/dsi321_weather/README.md

 On Deployment menu should show **main-flow** schedule. \
 wait untill flow finish for first time then check you data on LakeFS.

-9. Open streamlit to see dashboard (port:8501)
+8. Open Streamlit to see dashboard (port:8501)
 ![demo1](demo1.png)
 ![demo2](demo2.png)